- Club name: Eintracht Braunschweig

-The Eintracht-Stadion is currently the smallest stadium in the Bundesliga, although Freiburg's "Mage Solar Stadium" can accomodate only a mere 675 more spectators than the Eintracht-Stadion with 23,375.
-The stadium is quite old, haveing originally been opened in 1923, and it shows.
-This is due to the fact that Braunschweig was playing at most in the 2.
+The Eintracht-Stadion was, in the season 2013/14, the smallest stadium in the Bundesliga, although Freiburg's 'Mage Solar Stadium' could only accomodate a couple hundred spectators than the Eintracht-Stadion.
+The stadium is quite old, having originally been opened in 1923, and it shows.
+This is due to the fact that Braunschweig was playing mostly in the 2.
 Liga in the past nearly 30 years, thus not much has changed.

-The stadium is very classical and still features a race outer ring, of note are the four huge floodlights, something thats you do not see in new stadiums any more.
+The stadium is very classical and still features a race outer track, of note are the four huge floodlights, something thats you do not see in new stadiums any more.
 The stadium has a single tier that's basically the same height all around.
-Some place have line-of-sight obstructions due to the non-cantilevered roof, again something that is quite uncommon in German Bundesliga stadiums nowadays.
-The main stand is currently being upgraded, the opposite stand recently had new seats installed and now spells "BRAUNSCHWEIG" in yellow on blue, the club's colors.
+Some place have line-of-sight obstructions due to the non-cantilevered roof, again something that is quite uncommon in German stadiums nowadays.
+The main stand has been upgraded for the 1.
+Bundesliga, the opposite stand has had new seats installed and now spells 'BRAUNSCHWEIG' in yellow on blue, the club's colors.